NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Open Source Science.md

 - [ ]  Acknowledge that the “as-accepted manuscript or the version of record of peer-reviewed publications must be made publicly available at the time of publication.

 Note: There are two options for how to comply with this requirement:
-- (1) the manuscript is individually uploaded to NASA PubSpace by the time of publication or
-- (2) It is published in a journal that makes it openly available at the time of publication and also it is indexed by either CHORUS or ADS”
+    (1) the manuscript is individually uploaded to NASA PubSpace by the time of publication or (2) It is published in a journal that makes it openly available at the time of publication and also it is indexed by either CHORUS or ADS”

 ## Open Data

-### Considerations:
+### Consider:
 - What is the nature of the data I am collecting or creating?
 - How can the data be safely stored?
 - Who can access the data without manipulating it (view-only)?